sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-es5/build-apps-workflow-es5.md

     | Amount  | `2000` |
     | Delivery Date  | `2023-04-01` |

-For the material, select `Notebook Basic 15` from the dropdown for the material -- one of the products from the ES5 system.
+For the material, select `Notebook Basic 15` from the dropdown for the material -- one of the products from the CAP service.

 This will also update the text field with the ID for the product.